EDU Courses

 The course will develop teacher candidates’ understanding of how to implement math lesson plans, strategies, and activities.
 The course will develop teacher candidates’ understanding of how to foster 345 mathematical conventions and processes skills.
 The course prepares elementary teacher candidates to deliver math instruction based on methods, research, and best practices.

-Prerequisite: Students need to be admitted to TEP or students need to receive permission from the instructor.
+Prerequisite: students need to be admitted to TEP or students need to receive permission from the instructor.

 Offered: fall